pagopa/developer-portal/.changeset/khaki-knives-unite.md

 "active-campaign-client": minor
 ---

-Refactor resyncUserHandler update active campaing only with updated data
+Refactor resyncUserHandler to align contacts and subscriptions in Active Campaign